f-kuzey-edes-huyal/steam-sale-optimizer/README.md

 # Notes for Myself

 - I have to change my data scraping criteria.
 Selecting only the most recently published games may not be the best approach.
 I need to rethink it.
+- There are many free games.
+From what I’ve learned, some of them use different strategies like making the game free to play but charging players for in-game items such as clothes or weapons.
+Others earn money through ads, especially on mobile platforms.